-The Returning Officer for Harrow has adopted the principles within this document to clarify payments made to staff thereby ensuring that arrangements are consistent, transparent and robust.
+The principles within this document clarify payments made to staff thereby ensuring that arrangements are consistent, transparent and robust.
+These principles have been adopted by the Returning Officer for Harrow.

 Source of funding for elections in England vary according to the type of election.
 The costs of running UK Parliamentary general elections and European Parliamentary elections are provided by Ministry of Justice.
 They set the fees to be paid to the Returning Officer.